 - Driver's Application for Employment.
-A complete application includes: - o Date of birth, Social Security Number, and current address - o Complete list of employers for the preceding 10 years - Candidates that have not held a Commercial Driver's License within the last 10 years must enter only 3 years employment history.
-For any time the candidate wasn't employed, employment status should be entered as Student, Military, Stay at Home Parent, etc. - Candidates with a Commercial Driver's License within the last 10 years must enter the last 10 years of employment history, including employment status as a Student, Military, Stay at Home Parent, etc. - o List of all violations of motor vehicle laws during the preceding 3 years - o Applicant's signature and date of completion - Copy of driver's current CDL with Endorsements - Medical Examiner's Certificate - Driver's Interstate Training Certificate - DOT Authorization to Release Drug and Alcohol and Accident History (if employed by a motor carrier during the preceding 3 years) OR Exception Form (if not employed by a motor carrier during the previous 3 years) - o Must include the date sent to previous employer - Must include the date received by previous employer or date of "no response" - Pre-Employment MVR (must be retained for 3 years after employment ceases) - Signature Page for DOT and Company Drug and Alcohol Testing Procedures
+A complete application includes: - o Date of birth, Social Security Number, and current address - Complete list of employers for the preceding 10 years - Candidates that have not held a Commercial Driver's License within the last 10 years must enter only 3 years employment history.
+For any time the candidate wasn't employed, employment status should be entered as Student, Military, Stay at Home Parent, etc. - Candidates with a Commercial Driver's License within the last 10 years must enter the last 10 years of employment history, including employment status as a Student, Military, Stay at Home Parent, etc. - List of all violations of motor vehicle laws during the preceding 3 years - Applicant's signature and date of completion - Copy of driver's current CDL with Endorsements - Medical Examiner's Certificate - Driver's Interstate Training Certificate - DOT Authorization to Release Drug and Alcohol and Accident History (if employed by a motor carrier during the preceding 3 years) OR Exception Form (if not employed by a motor carrier during the previous 3 years) - Must include the date sent to previous employer - Must include the date received by previous employer or date of "no response" - Pre-Employment MVR (must be retained for 3 years after employment ceases)

-Annual File Requirement
+• Signature Page for DOT and Company Drug and Alcohol Testing Procedures Annual File Requirement

 - Annual MVR

-- o Must be reviewed, signed and dated by reviewing manager
+- Must be reviewed, signed and dated by reviewing manager

 - Annual Driver's Certificate of Violations

-- Must be certified by driver
+- o Must be certified by driver

-- Compare to MVR
+- o Compare to MVR

-- Must be signed and dated by reviewing manager
+- o Must be signed and dated by reviewing manager

-File Checklist Driving Out Harm Global Safety Standard 1, 2, 3 - COMPETENCE & FITNESS Version Date Description Approved By 1.0 May 1, 2016 Approved by VP, Safety Michelle Simon Update to application VP Safety Compliance, 1.1 April 30, 2018 employment history Michelle Simon requirements
+File Checklist Driving Out Harm Global Safety Standard 1, 2, 3 - COMPETENCE & FITNESS Version Date Description Approved By 1.0 May 1, 2016 Approved by VP, Safety Michelle Simon 1.1 April 30, 2018 Update to application employment history requirements VP Safety Compliance, Michelle Simon